adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Let us build a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with vertex set $\mathcal{V}$ and edge set $\mathcal{E}$,
 such that each column is a vertex of the graph, and two vertices are connected if and only if their respective columns share a non-zero index.
 Put differently, an edge between vertices $j_1$ and $j_2$ means that columns $j_1$ and $j_2$ are not structurally orthogonal.
-There are more efficient graph representations <d-cite key="gebremedhinWhatColorYour2005"></d-cite> but here we picked the simplest one.
+Note that there are more efficient graph representations, summed up in <d-cite key="gebremedhinWhatColorYour2005"></d-cite>.

 We want to assign to each vertex $j$ a color $c(j)$, such that any two adjacent vertices $(j_1, j_2) \in \mathcal{E}$ have different colors $c(j_1) \neq c(j_2)$.
 This constraint ensures that columns in the same color group are indeed structurally orthogonal.